-When you work with clay for the first time you will want to what to wear.
-You want to be properly dressed and comfortable and you don’t want to ruin your clothes.
+When you work with clay for the first time you will want to know what to wear.
+You want to be properly dressed, comfortable and you don’t want to ruin your clothes.
 Although many clays wash right out, the darker clays can stain.

 It’s best to wear old loose-fitting pants.
-If your pants are too tight it may be hard for you to bend over the wheel or your pants could go too low and your underpants start to show.
+If your pants are too tight it may be hard for you to bend over the wheel or your pants can be too low and your underwear may start to show.
 You can even wear shorts.
 You may get clay on your legs, but that’s ok if you don’t mind.

 Playing with clay is not about looking hot, it’s about getting dirty, enjoying yourself, and crafting a unique work of art.
 If you don’t have any comfortable old clothes, Goodwill or any second-hand store would be a great place to go.

 I would suggest using an apron because you are also working with water and the apron provides an extra layer of protection if you don’t want your clothes to get too wet or dirty.
 Aprons also have pockets to keep some of your tools for easy access.
 Split Leg Aprons or Potter’s Aprons seem to work the best.
 Clay dries on cotton aprons, and dust particles will release into the air while you are working.
-If you don’t wash your apron right after each use and you are concerned about your lungs your apron should be wipe-able, that is waterproof or made of fiber-like Nylon.
+If you don’t wash your apron often, you may want to get a Wipe-able Apron (waterproof or made of fiber-like Nylon.)